mz0in/coolify-docs/server/multiple-servers.md

 :::

 ### Using a domain
-If you do not want to map ports to the host system.

-In this case, you need to set the **loadbalancer domain with HTTP, (not HTTPS)** in the `Domains` field, and then set the proper configuration for your loadbalancer, with SSL termination etc.
+In this case, you need to set the **loadbalancer domain with HTTP, (not HTTPS)** in the `Domains` field, and then set the proper configuration for your loadbalancer, with SSL termination.

 With this configuration, you can use several domains with one loadbalancer.